 (keep reading ↓)

-How can you check in less than 5 minutes if you suffer from strabismus, with the help of a person
+How can you check in less than 5 minutes if you suffer from strabismus with the help of a person?

 Ask this person to stand right in front of you, 1 m away, while looking straight into your eyes.
 If there is a significant height difference, then you should both sit.
-Raise and stretch your hand and arm with your thumb up, perfectly perpendicular on the floor, oriented towards the area between the eyes of your exercise partner.
+Raise and stretch your hand and arm with your thumb up, perfectly perpendicular to the floor, oriented towards the area between the eyes of your exercise partner.
 With your eyes looking straight at the thumb of your lifted hand, slowly move your thumb closer and farther from the tip of your nose, 5-7 times, and then to the center of your forehead, 5-7 times.
-When your thumb touches your nose/the upper part of your forehead, your arm is bent up to its maximum, and when it is at the maximum distance, then the arm is outstretched up to its maximum.
+When your thumb touches your nose/the upper part of your forehead, your arm is bent up to its maximum, and when it is at the maximum distance, the arm is outstretched up to its maximum.

 What to do if you suffer from strabismus

-The exercise may cause certain uneasiness in your eyes, especially in one of the eyes; this happens because the muscles need to be trained in a certain direction (right, left, up, down, or diagonally).
+The exercise may cause uneasiness in your eyes, especially in one of the eyes; this happens because the muscles need to be trained in a specific direction (right, left, up, down, or diagonally).
 The recommendation is to insist on covering with your eyes the points on the extremities of the Tibetan wheel precisely in the direction in which you feel this uneasiness.
 In time, it will disappear.

-I have learned this exercise during a course called Vision Training delivered in Romania by an expert called Leo Angart (www.vision-training.com) for the people who want to heal their eyesight problems (short-sightedness, long-sightedness, astigmatism, strabismus, and the like) without wearing glasses, contact lenses or having surgeries done.
+I learned this exercise during a course called Vision Training delivered in Romania by an expert called Leo Angart (www.vision-training.com) for people who want to heal their eyesight problems (short-sightedness, long-sightedness, astigmatism, strabismus, and the like) without wearing glasses, contact lenses or having surgeries done.
 He has also published a book, Improve Your Eyesight Naturally.
 Apart from that, if you are still interested in this topic, I can also recommend other works and sources.

-Copyright © Marcus Victor Grant 2016-present Translation by Cristiana Brezeanu of the article “Cum să scapi de strabism“ published initially in Romanian on the 4th of January 2015 on Discerne.
+Copyright © Marcus Victor Grant 2016-present Translation by Cristiana Brezeanu of the article “Cum să scapi de strabism, “published initially in Romanian on the 4th of January 2015 on Discerne.
 Copyright © Marcus Victor Grant, all rights reserved